AnsonDev42/MSc-Dissertation-ConGen/README.md

 ## Conclusion

 This dissertation contributes valuable insights into the feasibility and effectiveness of using deep learning for neuroimaging analysis in psychiatric diagnosis.
 Future work can expand on these findings to further refine the models and possibly integrate them into clinical workflows.

+## References

+The in-depth bibliography is available in the dissertation PDF document file.

 ## Acknowledgments